tamberg/fhnw-idb/data-acquisition/README.md

 * [Controlling a TM1637 4-digit display](CircuitPython/tm1637), e.g. to show the time.

 ## Python examples
-Try these examples with Circuit on the Raspberry Pi.
+Try these examples with Python on the Raspberry Pi.

 * [Reading a DHT temperature & humidity sensor](Python/dht).